Can You Overdose on LSD?

 • Paranoia

-• Episodes of psychosis, especially in those with a history of mental health issues
+• Episodes of psychosis, especially in individuals with a history of mental health issues

-Some people also report struggling with emotional detachment or difficulty feeling connected to reality after heavy or repeated use of LSD.
-While these effects are not common, they show why it’s potentially dangerous and damaging to use any Schedule I drug like LSD.
+Some people may also experience emotional detachment or difficulty feeling connected to reality after heavy or repeated LSD use.
+While these effects are uncommon, they highlight why using any Schedule I drug like LSD can be potentially dangerous and damaging.

 Effective treatment for addiction, founded by people in recovery.